SumitPokhriyal5/react-three-fiber/README.md

-# This repository is for practicing react three fiber( learning from bruno simon )
+# Objective of this repository is for practicing react three fiber( learning from bruno simon )